History of Glasgow: Archaeology

-In March 2019, ′Stones and Bones′ community archaeologists, with a boy named Mark McGettigan, revealed long-lost medieval stone carvings at Govan Old Parish Church.
-The stones dating to 10th and 11th centuries A.D known as the Govan Stones were assumed to have been demolished by chance when a neighboring shipyard building was destroyed in the 1970s.

-“This the most exciting discovery we have had at Govan in the last 20 years.
+In March 2019, 'Stones and Bones' community archaeologists, with a boy named Mark McGettigan, revealed long-lost medieval stone carvings at Govan Old Parish Church.
+The stones dating to the 10th and 11th centuries known as the Govan Stones were assumed to have been demolished by chance when a neighboring shipyard building was destroyed in the 1970s.
+"This the most exciting discovery we have had at Govan in the last 20 years.
 The Govan Stones are a collection of international importance and these recovered stones reinforce the case for regarding Govan as a major early medieval centre of power" said Professor Stephen Driscoll.